 - Let sit for 3 days.

 - Strain the tincture, discard the walnuts.
-Add remaining 1/4 teaspoon vitamin C.
+Add the remaining 1/4 teaspoon of vitamin C.

 - Pour into glass bottles or jars.
 If the jars have a metal lid, cover the top with a plastic wrap before screwing on the lid.